whl1729/note/computer/os/apue/03_file_io.md

 1. Most file I/O on a UNIX system can be performed using only five functions: `open, read, write, lseek, and close`.

-2. The term **unbuffered** means that each read or write invokes a system call in the kernel.
-These unbuffered I/O functions are not part of ISO C, but are part of POSIX.1 and the Single UNIX Specification.
+2. The term **unbuffered** means that each read or write invokes a **system call** in the kernel. **These unbuffered I/O functions are not part of ISO C, but are part of POSIX.1 and the Single UNIX Specification**.
+(Wu: `man -a open`, we can find that it is a system call -- functions provided by the kernel -- rather than library call -- functions within program libraries)

 ### 3.2 File Descriptors

 1. To the kernel, all open files are referred to by **file descriptors**.
 A file descriptor is a **non-negative integer**.
 When we open an existing file or create a new file, the kernel returns a file descriptor to the process.
 When we want to read or write a file, we identify the file with the file descriptor that was returned by open or creat as an argument to either read or write.

-2. By convention, UNIX System **shells** associate file descriptor 0 with the standard input of a process, file descriptor 1 with the standard output, and file descriptor 2 with the standard error.
+2. By convention, UNIX System **shells** associate file descriptor 0 with the **standard input** of a process, file descriptor 1 with the **standard output**, and file descriptor 2 with the **standard error**.
 This convention is used by the shells and many applications; it is not a feature of the UNIX kernel.
 Nevertheless, many applications would break if these associations weren’t followed.

 3. Although their values are standardized by POSIX.1, the magic numbers 0, 1, and 2 should be replaced in POSIX-compliant applications with the symbolic constants `STDIN_FILENO, STDOUT_FILENO, and STDERR_FILENO` to improve readability.
 These constants are defined in the `<unistd.h>` header.